Mookie Betts Player Props: Dodgers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.48 team ERA that ranks 20th among all MLB pitching staffs.
+- The Nationals have the 19th-ranked team ERA across all MLB pitching staffs (4.40).

-- The Nationals rank 22nd in baseball in home runs allowed (66 total, 1.2 per game).
+- Nationals pitchers combine to give up 67 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

-- The Nationals will send Williams (2-2) to the mound to make his 11th start of the season.
-He is 2-2 with a 4.32 ERA and 37 strikeouts through 50 2/3 innings pitched.
+- Irvin (1-2 with a 5.32 ERA and 19 strikeouts in 22 2/3 innings pitched) gets the start for the Nationals, his sixth of the season.

-- In his most recent appearance on Wednesday, the right-hander tossed 5 2/3 innings against the San Diego Padres, giving up three earned runs while surrendering three hits.
+- In his last appearance on Thursday, the right-hander tossed four innings against the San Diego Padres, giving up two earned runs while surrendering two hits.

-- The 31-year-old has amassed a 4.32 ERA and 6.7 strikeouts per nine innings in 10 games this season, while giving up a batting average of .254 to his opponents.
+- The 26-year-old has amassed an ERA of 5.32, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.